andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

 * You can only do this to repos that you have access to.
 --

+* Open up your personal git_demo repository on Github, and add a new name to it.

 <img src = "github_edit_file.png" style="width: 100%; height: 100%"/>